 “Watching some Hulk Hogan matches before bed.
 Selling makes matches.
 Hogan was good at selling.
 I hate when I see guys on the Indies think they’re “too big” to sell.
 André the Giant sold for people … stop being marks”.

-This post was a response to the internet wrestling fans’ criticism about Hulk Hogan’s wrestling skills being limited – according to their definition of limited skills; Hogan would only use a selection of simple (yet memorable) moves and his matches had the same order of format.
-This wrestler defended Hogan’s skills by eluding to examples of when Hogan would take a thrashing from his opponents, Hogan reciprocated the beatings by showing such believability as if he was on the verge of defeat.
-People within the wrestling profession refer to it as ‘selling’, and a ‘mark’ is a term used to describe a fan that overly regards a wrestler, wrestling company or wrestling style to be superior.
-This simple sells formula which Hulk Hogan mastered for many years was instrumental in the WWE’s success with attracting and maintaining new fans.
-Hogan’s detractors would explain his ‘lack of skill’ by comparing him to Kurt Angle or Daniel Bryan, wrestlers that were built to display a scientific style that comes with an unlimited move set.
-This certain style is what the internet fans believe to be the superior craft.
-Those judgments made against Hogan are unjustified as he was not equipped to perform that technique.
-Hogan also wrestled two different styles between the United States mainstream and the highly respected leagues in Japan; where in Japan, Hogan had the freedom to demonstrate more of his abilities that was suitable to his 6 foot, 8 inches, 300-pound build; that part of the argument is rarely acknowledged by those fans.
-Their ideology is that the most purist scientific wrestlers should be at the top of the card.
+This post was a response to the internet wrestling fans’ criticism about Hulk Hogan’s wrestling ability being limited – according to their definition, The Hulkster used a selection of simple moves and his matches had the same order of format.
+This wrestler, in defence of Hogan, eluded to examples of when Hogan took thrashings from his opponents, Hogan reciprocated the beatings by showing such believability as if he was on the verge of defeat.
+People in the wrestling profession refer to it as ‘selling’, and a ‘mark’ is a term used to describe a fan that overly regards a wrestler, wrestling company or wrestling style to be superior.
+This ‘simple sells’ formula which Hogan mastered for many years was instrumental in the World Wrestling Federation’s success with attracting and maintaining new fans.
+Hogan’s detractors would explain his ‘lack of skill’ by comparing him to Kurt Angle or Daniel Bryan, wrestlers that were built to display a scientific style that came with an unlimited move set.
+This certain style is what internet fans believe to be the most superior style.
+Such judgments made against Hogan are unjustified as he was not equipped to perform that technique.
+However, Hogan wrestled two different styles in the United States and in Japan, where Hogan was the first New Japan Pro Wrestling IWGP Heavyweight Champion.
+While in Japan, Hogan had the freedom to demonstrate a broader skillset suitable to his 6 foot, 8 inches, 300-pound build; that part of the argument is rarely acknowledged by those fans.
+Their ideology is that the most purist wrestlers should be at the top of the card.

-I played in several bands during and following my studies, the experience of being in a band helped me to identify with the wrestler’s Facebook status and subscribe to this ‘simple sells’ logic.
-I recognised the similarities in the way pro wrestlers and musicians worked their craft, and this revelation was not too surprising as the two professions share the objective of performing to their audience.
+I was fortunate to play in several bands during my career as a musician.
+This experience helped me, to understand the professional wrestling industry in my role as the Media Relations Manager for Fale Dojo.
+I recognised the similarities between pro wrestlers and musicians when they perform, and this revelation was not surprising as the two professions share the objective of performing to their audience.
 As a ‘band’, Hulk Hogan was the frontman of 1980s WWE, the wrestlers of that era were the band members, and the opponents served as part of the songs.
-Like a great front person, Hogan’s role was to gain the trust of the fans so that they see themselves in their hero and invest emotion into Hogan’s matches and safety.
-In reality, Hulk Hogan’s gift of connecting with people was a vehicle for the WWE to generate revenue by encouraging the consumer to attend the matches, watch their television shows and buy merchandise.
-The WWE roster was stacked with talent that wrestled a variety of different styles.
+Like a band performance, there is a minimum of two wrestlers in conflict to create a story/song/match while the referee held down the responsibility of the rhythm section (the drums and bass) to maintain order and make sure that the ‘song’ is performed from start to finish.
+As the frontman, the Hulkster gained the trust of the fans so that they would see themselves in their hero and invest emotion into their heroes performance.
+In reality, Hogan’s gift of connecting with people was a vehicle for WWF to generate revenue from their consumer.
+The WWF roster was stacked with talent that wrestled a variety of different styles.
 The internet fans viewed wrestlers such as Ted Dibiase and Curt Hennig as the ‘uncrowned world champions’, technical greats that should have been in Hogan’s place – just because they ‘did more in the ring’.
 As great as some of these wrestlers were (and it applies to the current WWE), there is a definite place in the band for these ‘uncrowned champions’; in most cases that place is not situated at the front.
 You will find these incredible workhorses supporting the frontman from the side where their instruments are of greater use.

 The Million Dollar Man Ted Dibiase was a notable foe of Hogans.
 The Million Dollar Man was aggressive in his pursuit to attack Hogan’s values of integrity and justice with greed and selfishness.
 Their conflicts brought about many matches/songs that are remembered with great fondness.
 Mr Perfect Curt Hennig embodied an unattainable quality on the surface and was unreasonable in his disputes against Hulk Hogan’s message of inclusiveness.
 A lot of great songs speak about the main character facing conflicts and vulnerability, and the listener can relate to those stories through their own experience.
 The front person singing the part of the main character connects with the listener, and this method applies to pro wrestling when the fans see themselves vicariously through their hero.
 Mainstream wrestling relies on stories of conflict and the empathetic hero that the fans pay to see to resolve those challenges.
 The Million Dollar Man and Mr Perfect are examples of where Ted Dibiase and Curt Hennig were of most value to the WWE.